The authentic Amatriciana recipe is a tasty guanciale and tomato sauce used to season bucatini (or spaghetti, or rigatoni).

 Make an amatriciana sauce when you want an easy but delicious big bowl of pasta.

-The authentic Roman amatriciana recipe is made with local ingredients:
+The authentic Roman amatriciana recipe is a pasta dish made with local ingredients:

 - guanciale: cured pork jowl – slightly different from pancetta;